FemtoEmacs/Sumerian/README.md

 The meaning of the whole document is something like this: **"For the god Nanna, his Lord, Ur-Nammu, the King of Urim, built his temple.
 The king also built the city walls of Urim."**

 # Sentence structure
-A transitive verb describes an action that makes transition from a subject to an object.
-The subject is the
+A transitive verb describes an action that transitions from a subject to a direct object.
+The subject is the topic of the conversation.
+In a transitive verb, the subject is the doer of the action and is called ergative by linguists.
+In Sumerian, the ergative is marked with 𒂊 (e).

+The direct object can be the person accused of a deed when it is called accusative.
+It can be a target of a shooting.
+Or it can be the object of health care when it is called patient.
+The linguists call **patient** all kinds of direct objects.
+In Sumerian, the direct object does not receive any mark.

+Many actions have a benefactive, which is called dative by linguists.
+In Sumerian, the dative is marked with 𒊏 (ra, r).
+The place where the action occurs is called locative and is marked by 𒀀(a).

+The transitive verb itself is described by a chain of affixes surrounding the stem.
+The verbal chain may contain a Modal Prefix (MP, such as 𒉡 • (nu) not ), a Conjugation Prefix (CP, such as 𒈬 • (mu) *ventive*, here), prefix pronouns () and suffix pronouns.